Friday, May 9, 2025

 • Radiation and Hormone Therapy: ADT increases fracture risk due to bone density loss.
 Denosumab reduces fractures in these patients.

 Talk to your doctor about the risks and benefits of treatments.
 For example, 14.9% of high-risk seniors on active surveillance face cancer-specific mortality at 10 years.
-Choosing treatments that fit with your quality of life goals and medical history is important.
+Choosing treatments that fit your quality of life goals and medical history is essential.

 Manageable Risk Factors for Prostate Cancer

-Small changes in daily habits can greatly help senior men prostate health.
+Small changes in daily habits can greatly help senior men’s prostate health.
 Follow these prostate cancer prevention tips for better long-term health:

-• Eat a Mediterranean-style diet with lots of veggies, whole grains, and olive oil.
+• Eat a Mediterranean-style diet with veggies, whole grains, and olive oil.

-• More tomatoes and foods rich in lycopene can lower cancer risk, studies say.
+• Studies say that more tomatoes and lycopene-rich foods can lower cancer risk.

-• Try to eat less red meat and full-fat dairy to cut down on risks.
+• Try to eat less red meat and full-fat dairy to reduce risks.

-Keeping a healthy weight and staying active is key.
+Keeping a healthy weight and staying active are key.
 Aim for 150 minutes of walking a week.
 This boosts blood flow and hormone balance.
-Avoid being overweight, as it can make things worse after finding out you have cancer.
+Don’t become overweight because that will worsen things after you are known for having cancer.

-Replace sugary snacks with nuts, seeds, and green tea for antioxidants.
-These steps, along with regular doctor visits, can help a lot.
-Making small choices every day can lead to better senior men prostate health tomorrow.
+Swap out sugary snacks for nuts, seeds, and green tea for antioxidants.
+Consulting with your doctor regularly is an excellent step in a patient’s progress.
+Making small choices daily can improve senior men’s prostate health.

 Emotional and Psychological Impact of Diagnosis